So, I tried finding another publisher over the next year, and toward the end, all of the rejections sounded the same.

 But I grew some woman balls then, and did the best I could.

-This is what I wrote back to the man and ALL of the other people who had mistaken me for someone else (well everyone except bar-boy):
+I wrote something like this back to the man and ALL of the other people who had mistaken me for someone else (well everyone except bar-boy):

 "Eight years ago my son died in my arms.
 The day God took him from me, I felt like someone had ripped out my soul, but through everything, I gained the courage to face an uncertain future.
 I realized God never left me . . . and things would get better.